 In phase one, aerial helicopter surveys assessed current population size and composition.
 Sixty moose calves (30 in each section of the unit) were captured and fitted with GPS collars to monitor their survival.

-For phase two, MDIFW is proposing to allow increased hunting in the western half of zone 4 (6% of Maine's core moose range) in fall 2021 to reduce the moose population density.
+For phase two, MDIFW increased the number of hunting permits in the western half of zone 4 (6% of Maine's core moose range) in fall 2021 to reduce the moose population density.
 In the eastern half of zone 4 as well as all other zones open to moose hunting, moose permits will remain at normal levels.
 Biologists will collect several data points from all moose harvested in either subsection of Zone 4, including canine teeth (for aging), antler spreads, winter tick counts, corpora lutea, and carcass weights.
 In addition, biologists will continue aerial surveys and monitoring calves with GPS collars.

 If we do indeed find that an increased harvest leads to lower winter tick levels and healthier moose, that information may allow for increased permit allocations in other areas of the state.
 Learn more about MDIFW’s Adaptive Management Study and how winter tick is impacting moose.

 Those interested in participating in the adaptive hunt will have the option to indicate so when completing the 2021 moose lottery application.
 When applying, hunters may not select a season date preference for the adaptive unit.
 Permit winners will be assigned to hunt in the south or north section of the adaptive unit.
 View a map of the Adaptive Unit (PDF) or view the boundary description (PDF).

 The drawings for resident, nonresident, and adaptive management zone permits will be held separately.
 Therefore only if an applicant does not receive a traditional permit will they be put into the adaptive unit lottery.
 If an applicant receives an adaptive unit permit they will lose their bonus points.